 A Surety Bond consists of a contract between three different parties.
-These parties include the obligee who receives the obligation, the primary who carries out the obligation and the surety who ensures that the primary carries out the obligation.
+These parties include the Obligee, who provides the obligation to the principle for completion, the Principle who carries out the obligation and the surety (Insurance Company) who ensures that the principle will carry out the obligation.
 If the obligation is not carried out, the surety will find another primary to complete the task or ensure that the obligee is compensated for the loss.
 The surety is a third party that mediates between obligee and primary to ensure that the obligation between both parties is guaranteed.
 A bond is not insurance but instead a guarantee.
 Surety Bonds include a three party risk transfer whereas insurance policies include a two party risk transfer.
 A two party risk transfer describes a process through which the insured person transfers risk to the insurance provider.

 In the modern world, independent contractors are everywhere working as hairdressers, construction workers, personal trainers, lifeguards, gardeners, taxi drivers, tattoo artists, interpreters, auto dealers, massage therapists, so on and so forth.
 While each of these occupations differ greatly, what they all often have in common is a Surety Bond.
 When seeking to hire a contractor to perform a given task, it is important to cover all your bases and a bond enables you to do just that.

 Depending on your profession or type of work, a bond may be necessary to obtain.
 Perhaps, you own a construction company and have been contracted to build a new structure.
 You may then be required by law to purchase a bond.
 You may also want to purchase a bond simply to demonstrate to an obligee that you will carry out your responsibilities.
 If you do not perform your duties, the obligee is guaranteed to recover financial losses and use the recovered amount to pay another contractor to complete the task.